ayush-rathore/ayush-rathore/README.md

 ## Glad to see you here!
 I'm a Full-Stack Developer which allows me to not only develop client-facing apps and websites but also develop it with cutting edge backend support.

-I ought to specialize in building robust backends that do all the heavy lifting for your app or website.
+I tend to specialize in building robust backends that do all the heavy lifting for your app or website.
 I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.

 ## Rapidfire
-- 🌱 I’m currently learning Java & DevOps Technologies
+- 🌱 I’m currently learning <b>Java & DevOps Technologies</b>

-- ❓ Ask me about anything related to MERN Stack and related technologies
+- ❓ Ask me about anything related to <b>MERN Stack</b> and related technologies

 - ⚡ Fun fact: I use Arch :)